Jane A. Langdale: Awards and honours

 Langdale was elected a member of the European Molecular Biology Organization (EMBO) in 2007 and appointed Commander of the Most Excellent Order of the British Empire (CBE) in the 2018 Birthday Honours for services to Plant Science.
 She was awarded a Doctor of Science degree (DSc) honoris causa by the University of Bath in 2018.

 She was elected a foreign associate of the National Academy of Sciences of the United States in April 2019.

 She was elected a corresponding member of the Australian Academy of Science in 2020.

+She was called as an Honorary Bencher at Middle Temple In 2025.

 Personal life

 Langdale has always had Airedale Terriers and is the elder sibling of the barrister Rachel Langdale King's Counsel (KC).